romange/blog/content/post/gaia_mr.md

 The mapreduce will colocate information about each user in a single shard per source at the end of the mapping phase using the sharding function `user_id % N`.
 N must be large enough to allow loading of each shard into workers memory.
 The mapping step of moving randomly distributed records from the input dataset to partitioned one allows us performing the next step.

 ![Wallmart Join](/img/mr1.png)

 Reducer processors load shards `Transaction'(i)` and `UserData'(i)` into RAM.
 Those shards produced by mappers and they contain all the records for which `user_id % N = i`.
-After loading those shards, reducers can join them using hash-join or merge sort algolrithms.
-Eventually reducers produce N output shards that contain joined information.
+After loading those shards, reducers can join them using hash-join or merge sort algorithms.
+Eventually, reducers produce N output shards that contain the joined information.
 See the picture above.
-So sharding allows to reduce the size of the minimal working set to one that can fit into RAM.
+Therefore, sharding allows reducing the size of the minimal working set to one that can fit into RAM.

 #### Classic mapreduce flow and the API
 Usually a framework is configured by providing instantiations of mapper or reducer classes.